Skip to main content

 • If a family member is medically dependent upon electricity or is elderly, make sure to have arrangements in place to maintain their health and safety if the power goes out.

 • Make sure cell phones and necessary electronics are fully charged.
+Consider purchasing a back-up battery device to extend the use of your electronic devices.

 • Gather blankets and warm clothing, as well as alternate light sources.